fathoni733/ACILtoken/README.md

 ---

 ## 🧠 What Is ACIL?
-ACIL started as a **tiny meme token on BNB Chain**, but the idea is bigger than the token itself.
+ACIL started as a **tiny meme token on BNB Chain**, but the idea goes beyond the token itself.

 This project is about:
 - Learning crypto & Web3 from zero